Ways to meditate & resources

 Here’s someone else’s top five meditation apps list (I can’t vouch for the author personally).

-Finally, feel free to use the free recordings (below) Hit the Pause Button with Marian.
+Finally, feel free to use the free recordings (below) Hit the Pause Button Mind Training.
 Many are suitable for beginners.
-Most of my clients over 20+ years are busy business people new to meditation.
+Most of my clients over 20+ years have been busy professionals new to meditation.
+(Today I also have executives who had a meditation practice before we started working together, and we build on that.)
 We continue to experiment in the inspired leadership lab for what really works for each client/group/organization.

 Meditation Practices; Audio/Video Resources: